 Figures released in September 2018 confirmed HIV infection rates are declining, with a substantial decrease over the past two years.
 At the same time, testing rates have continued to grow: 1,675 people were diagnosed with HIV in London in 2017 compared to 2,090 in 2016 and compared to 2,671 in 2013 (the year councils took over responsibility from the NHS); the 2016-17 decrease represents a fall of 21 per cent in London, compared to the UK-wide decrease of 17 per cent.
 The number of new diagnoses in 2015 was 2,729, meaning London has seen a decrease of 38 per cent between 2015 and 2017.

 From 1 April 2013 a range of public health responsibilities, including the commissioning of HIV prevention services, transferred from the NHS to local authorities.
 A Pan-London HIV Prevention Programme had been jointly commissioned by the London Primary Care Trusts, but was due to come to an end in March 2013.

 In February 2013, our Leaders' Committee commissioned a needs assessment and options appraisal to consider the case for future pan-London commissioning.

 In the light of this work, in November 2013, our Leaders' Committee agreed a new three-year £3.4 million London HIV Prevention Programme would be commissioned to deliver a limited number of key HIV prevention services.

 The services are aimed at men who have sex with men and black African communities (the groups at highest risk of contracting HIV) and will include media campaigns, condom distribution and some outreach work.

+Boroughs remain responsible for any additional HIV prevention commissioning required to meet the needs of their communities.
 The London Borough of Lambeth is hosting the London HIV Prevention Programme.
 Queries about the programme should be addressed to Paul Steinberg, the Programme Manager ([email protected]).